 This is a guest post by Ryan Sauer.

 What type of contract will be utilized with vendors?
 Would a fixed-price or a cost-reimbursable contract work best?
-Regardless of the contract type, the terms must be clearly stated to avoid any confusion with vendors over expectations, performance or compensation.
+Regardless of the contract type, the terms must be clearly stated to avoid any confusion with vendors over expectations, performance, or compensation.

-With the planning stage complete it’s time to evaluate responses and bids from vendors, narrow down the list of choices and ultimately award a contract.
+With the planning stage complete, it’s time to evaluate responses and bids from vendors, narrow down the list of choices, and ultimately award a contract.
 Attention to detail is a critical aspect of this part of the process.
 Not everyone interprets a request for proposal (RFP) the same way, so it’s vital that potential vendors understand the work involved.
 Now is the time to clarify any misconceptions about the project.
 Scheduling a conference with all interested vendors can help resolve questions and issues in advance of the bidding process.

 Research the performance and financial history of the bidders.
 Have they handled similar projects?
 If so, what were the results?
 Then it’s a case of matching the RFP criteria against the bidders’ qualifications and proposals.

-Routine audits, performance reviews and inspections can all be incorporated into this phase, making it the equivalent of a periodic report card.
+Routine audits, performance reviews, and inspections can all be incorporated into this phase; making it the equivalent of a periodic report card.
 It’s better to discover problems or shortcomings at this point rather than when deadlines are looming.
 Vendor payments can be dependent upon completion of specified portions of the project within budget and on time.

-As the name implies, during this phase the project has been completed and it’s time to verify that work has been done to the satisfaction of all involved parties before closing the contract.
+As the name implies, during this phase the project has been completed, and it’s time to verify that work has been done to the satisfaction of all involved parties before closing the contract.
 Were deadlines met?
 Did the vendor have any cost overruns?
 It’s common for inspectors to be on-hand during this process to resolve any technical issues.

-The final audit is also the opportunity to discuss any shortcomings and gather information that could improve future procurement projects.
+The final audit is also the opportunity to discuss any shortcomings and gather the information that could improve future procurement projects.

 Article author, Ryan Sauer is a writer and editor for Bisk Education in association with University Alliance.
 His writing includes topics in project management such as online PMP certification that helps prepare professionals interested in project management to succeed.
-Through the University Alliance, Ryan writes to help enable professionals obtain project management certification.
+Through the University Alliance, Ryan writes to help enable professionals to obtain project management certification.